XinChenQC/XinChenQC/README.md

 ### Hi there 👋
-If you used my program, please cite them in you paper.
-Citation does matter for me.
+If you use my program, please cite it in your research paper.
+Citations are important to me!

+You’re also welcome to email me with any questions or to share how my program has helped you.

 <!--
 **chenxin199261/chenxin199261** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.